ZainulArifin1/CUTandTag-Primary-Analysis/README.md

 <!-- ACKNOWLEDGMENTS -->
 ## Acknowledgment

-I would like to thank [the Dey Lab](https://deylab.com/members/) for the opportunity to work on the project which culminates in the creation of this GitHub repository.
+I am grateful to the [Dey Lab](https://deylab.com/members/) for affording me the opportunity to contribute to the project that has led to the establishment of this GitHub repository.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>